jackmschroeder/Election-Analytics/Posts/narrative.md

 To many, those preparations failed in 2020.
 For them, the main takeaway from Election Night was that **pollsters failed to learn from 2016 and got the same things wrong**.
 You didn’t have to look far for this take.
 It was visible on the front of The New York Post (“Wrong, Wrong, Wrong”), the pages of WFTV Orlando (“The polls were wrong, again”), and the landing page of Politico (“The polling industry blows it again”).

-Look back to that WFTV Orlando headline.
-“Wrong” is not the key word, since, again, polls will always have error.
+Look back to that WFTV Orlando headline (Heath and Frazier 2020).
+“Wrong” is not the key word, since polls will always have error.
 “Again” is the more worrying part of the title, since it implies that **the analytics industry didn’t learn from 2016**.

 This is an important narrative to study in an Election Analytics class.
 Believing in pollsters’ capacity to learn is a *basic indicator of trust* in the industry more broadly.
 If it appears that the polls were similarly wrong in 2020 as they were in 2016, trust in that industry will decrease.
 The tangible impact of this could manifest through **lower poll response rates.** People may be less likely to devote time to answering opinionnaires if they believe the industry is fundamentally flawed and unfixable.
 As a result, preliminary analyses like this will be **vital** for data-focused political junkies going forward.